Fall 2023 Consultation

 • Solidarity Across Communities: Coming Together to Build Advocacy

-• Gender-based violence (Government representative workshop)
+• Addressing Gender-based violence - approaches and learnings for refugee and migrant rights (Government representative workshop)

 • Working Group meetings, Part II

-• Trauma-informed approaches to work
+• Perspectives on trauma-informed approaches to our work

 • Closing plenary